allenbateman/Quest-Manager/index.md

 ## Progression

 The quests order and connections will define how the game progresses and evolves.
-There are diferent aproaches to develope the progression of an interactive story, we can have
+There are diferent aproaches to develope the progression of an interactive story.

 ### Lineal Progression